ajskateboarder/ajskateboarder.github.io/xpy.md

 I'm going to mention that this obviously wasn't meant to compete with templating languages; those sorts of languages are far more stable than whatever this nonsense is (I don't even intend to use this ever).
 I mainly built this to see how far I could go with bringing JSX-like templates to Python itself.
 I *was* thinking of integrating this into Spylt, but that has a far different goal which I don't want to mess with, that being to integrate Svelte and Python with a very simple interface.

-(tl;dr: this was mostly for the lolz)
+(tl;dr: this was mostly for the lolz, don't use in production)

 This idea was inspired by Ben Visness's [LuaX](https://bvisness.me/luax/) that he built for his personal site, which integrates Go business logic with Lua and supports JSX-like code.
+This is also pretty similar to [packed](https://github.com/michaeljones/packed), but I wanted to include some more features and parse things differently.

 ## How the thing works